deltachat/deltachat-core-rust/scripts/README.md

 - `zig-rpc-server.sh` compiles binaries of `deltachat-rpc-server` using Zig toolchain statically linked against musl libc.

+- `zig-ffi.sh` compiles C libraries into LLVM bitcode using Zig toolchain with musl libc.

 - `android-rpc-server.sh` compiles binaries of `deltachat-rpc-server` using Android NDK.

 ## Triggering runs on the build machine locally (fast!)